 EA Taxonomy term (Content) - Row by date

-Compiled by Euromonitor International for the British Council
+A custom report compiled by Euromonitor International for the British Council

 The British Council commissioned Euromonitor International to best map quantitative evidence of English language against the importance it imparts to individuals and countries.
 The countries researched are Algeria, Morocco, Tunisia, Lebanon, Egypt, Jordan, Iraq and Yemen.